 To access the pinion seal, remove rack and pinion unit from vehicle.
-See 'Rack and Pinion Unit Replacement' on page E-15.
-Anchor in vice by clamping on the mounting ears of the rack and pinion unit.
+"Rack and Pinion Unit Replacement" on page 15 Anchor in vice by clamping on the mounting ears of the rack and pinion unit.

-Slide a small straight blade screwdriver between lip of seal and pinion and pry top portion of seal up to remove (Ref Fig. 16).
+Slide a small straight blade screwdriver between lip ofseal and pinion and pry top portion of seal up to remove (Ref.
+Fig. 16 on Page E-13)